Temporary Closure of the Southern Scallop (SCA 7) Fishery

 Update – 29 June 2017

-Following consultation, the Minister of Fisheries has decided to temporarily close the Southern Scallop fishery (SCA 7), including Port Underwood.
-The closure will apply to both recreational and commercial fishing from 15 July 2018.
+Following consultation, the Minister for Primary Industries has decided to close the Southern Scallop Fishery (SCA 7) and Port Underwood for the 2017 to 2018 scallop season to both recreational and commercial fishing due to sustainability concerns.

 Find out more: